 Fantasticon 2024

-Maybe it’s because the urge to make money of my creations has waned a bit, as I have a day job now.
-I feel I’m starting to like smaller conventions much more than the larger ones.
+Maybe it’s because the necessity to make money of my creations has waned a bit; I feel I’m starting to like smaller conventions much more than the larger ones.
 Okay, the smallest I attended where fantasy and sci fi ones, the largest mostly comic-oriented; so maybe it’s not a fair comparison.
 But what I’m getting at: smaller conventions are so much more relaxed to attend than the larger ones, expecially as a dealer!

 table with art prints and booklets